SSWConsulting/SSW.Rules.Content/rules/do-a-quick-test-after-the-upgrade-finishes-tfs2015-migration/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you do a quick test after the upgrade finishes?
+title: Do you do a quick test after the TFS 2015 migration finishes?
 guid: e23eb370-ccf0-41a7-b795-b52875370898
 uri: do-a-quick-test-after-the-upgrade-finishes-tfs2015-migration
 created: 2015-08-14T11:31:19.0000000Z